 Some of the other objections have raised concerns regarding the impact of the proposal on local house prices/devaluation of property.
-This is not a material planning consideration and has not been assessed as part of the application.
-The need for further care home spaces in Bridgend is for the developer to assess and not a material consideration in the determination of this application and as such, no weight can be attached to this matter in terms of decision making.
+This is not a planning consideration and has not been assessed as part of the application.

+The suitability of the location of the care home in respect of the current age group of the residents and access/transport to education facilities is for the developer to assess and not a material consideration in the determination of this application.
+Similarly the involvement of OFSTED is a separate issue and the all necessary statutory consultations have been carried out in accordance with regulations.
+This is a residential area and the Local Planning Authority cannot control who purchases a property.
+As such, no weight can be attached to this matter in terms of decision making.